Skip to content

 When I was severely addicted to Facebook, I was also addicted to distraction, so I used to open my facebook page all the time even during time of focus reading and writing.

-When distractions came my way, I stopped the task at hand and used to talk either past events or future plannings.
+When distractions come our way, we stop the task at hand and engage to talk either past events or future plannings.

-Distraction became my good buddy either to fear me or to show hope.
+Distraction is our good buddy either to fear us for future or to show little hope from past.

 I wanted to finish my task but I was unwilling to turn off my facebook notification on my cell phone.